ram02z/videosum/README.md

 # vidsum

 VidSum is an online video summarisation tool that allows you to import videos and recieve a full transcript and summarisation of the video.

-It is especially useful when students are behind on lectures and want to summarise what they have missed.

-Never spend hours watching a boring video again.
+Never again will you watch that boring lecturer.
+You can now summarise the whole video in just a few clicks.

 ## Requirements